Cardinals vs. Giants Player Props Betting Odds

 Gorman Stats

-- Gorman has five doubles, six home runs, 11 walks and 22 RBI (22 total hits).
-He has stolen one base.
+- Nolan Gorman has collected 23 hits with five doubles, six home runs and 12 walks.
+He has driven in 22 runs with one stolen base.

 Gorman Recent Games